bioexcel/qmmm_bpg/docs/overview/overview.rst

 error and the energy is sensible then it is a good indicator that the system has been prepared correctly for CP2K.

-Details of how to this are given here: :doc:`../input_preparation/MM_setup`
+Details of how to do this are given here: :doc:`../input_preparation/MM_setup`

 If this is your first time using CP2K then it is recommended to read the Running CP2K section of guide (:doc:`../running_cp2k/running_cp2k`), as well as the CP2K Output Guide (:doc:`../running_cp2k/cp2k_output`).
 If you encouter any errors while runnning